Our site uses cookies. By continuing to use it, you are agreeing to our Cookie Policy.

 Alison Russo, Artist Protection Fund (USA)

-Julie is the director of the Artists at Risk Connection.
-Prior to joining PEN America, she served as director of public programs at the Museum of the City of New York and the Center for Architecture.
+Julie is the Executive Director of the Artists at Risk Connection.
+Prior to funding ARC, she served as director of public programs at the Museum of the City of New York and the Center for Architecture.
 Before moving to New York, she worked at the National Museum of Ethnology in The Netherlands where she built a network of 116 museums.
 From 2004 until 2007, she was Head of Higher Education and Academic Events at the Musée du quai Branly (Paris).
 Trébault holds a Master’s Degree in Arts Administration from the Sorbonne University and a Master’s Degree in Archeology from the University of Strasbourg.

-Adam Shapiro most recently held the position of Director of Advocacy for Israel and Palestine at DAWN, a nonprofit organization that supports democracy and human rights in the Middle East and North Africa (MENA).
+Adam Shapiro is the Deputy Director of Programs at Artists at Risk Connection.
+He most recently held the position of Director of Advocacy for Israel and Palestine at DAWN, a nonprofit organization that supports democracy and human rights in the Middle East and North Africa (MENA).
 Before this, he served as the Head of Communications & Visibility for Front Line Defenders, an international human rights organization based in Ireland.
 In addition to being an independent documentary filmmaker, Adam worked for Global Rights in Afghanistan and for Avaaz, organizing its initial support to activists in the Middle East during the uprisings in 2011.
 He holds a MA in Politics from NYU, a MA in Arab Studies from Georgetown University and a BA from Washington University in St. Louis.
 He speaks Arabic and Spanish.

 Manojna Yeluri, Asia Regional Representative